Badfoot Brown & the Bunions Bradford Funeral & Marching Band

 Badfoot Brown & the Bunions Bradford Funeral & Marching Band (1971) is an album by Bill Cosby.
-It is an instrumental jazz-funk album in which Cosby plays electric piano.
+It is an instrumental jazz-funk album in which Cosby plays Rhodes piano.
 It is his third musical album release.
 The first track is a tribute to Martin Luther King Jr. It was issued on compact disc in 2008 by Dusty Groove.

 Another jazz-funk album, titled Bill Cosby Presents Badfoot Brown & the Bunions Bradford Funeral Marching Band (no "&" between Funeral and Marching), was released the following year.
 Cosby did not perform on that album, but he wrote the music and produced it.

+Reception

+A contemporary review in the jazz publication DownBeat awarded the album one-and-a-half stars and began with the words "Aw, no, Cos.
+What'd you wanna do this for?".